Little Bird (Annie Lennox song): Chart performance

-"Little Bird" / "Love Song for a Vampire" was successful on the charts on several continents, peaking at number one on both the RPM Dance/Urban chart in Canada and the Billboard Dance Club Songs chart in the United States.
-In Europe, it made it to the top 10 in Italy (8), Ireland (3), Portugal (6), Spain and the United Kingdom, as well as on the European Hot 100 Singles, where it reached number five in March 1993.
-In the UK, the single peaked at number three in its first week at the UK Singles Chart, on 7 February 1993.
-On the UK Dance Singles Chart, it reached number two.
-Additionally, it was a top-30 hit in Germany (29) and Iceland (27), and a top-40 hit in Switzerland (34).
-In the United States, "Little Bird" also peaked at number 49 on the Billboard Hot 100, while in Canada, it reached number seven on the RPM Top Singles chart.
+"Little Bird" / "Love Song for a Vampire" was successful on the charts on several continents, peaking at number one on both the RPM Dance chart in Canada and the Billboard Dance Club Play chart in the US.
+In Europe, it entered the top 10 in Italy, Ireland, Portugal, Spain and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number five in March 1993.
+In the UK, the single peaked at number three during its first week on the UK Singles Chart, on 7 February 1993.
+It stayed for four weeks at that position and spent a total of 12 consecutive weeks within the UK top 100.
+On the Music Week Dance Singles chart, the song peaked at number two.
+Additionally, "Little Bird" was a top-30 hit in Germany and Iceland and a top-40 hit in Switzerland.
+In North America, it also peaked at numbers 49 and 50 on the Billboard Hot 100 and Cash Box Top 100, respectively, in the US, as well as number seven on the RPM 100 Hit Tracks chart in Canada.

-It earned a silver record in the UK, after 200,000 singles were sold.
+"Little Bird" earned a silver record in the UK, after 200,000 singles were sold.
 In 2012, after Lennox performed the song during the 2012 Summer Olympics closing ceremony, it charted as a solo single for the first time, reaching number 96 on the UK Singles Chart.
+Additionally, following her performance at the 2012 Olympics, it reached ninety-six on the United Kingdom Singles Downloads Charts.